 Trail Blazers' Damian Lillard: Probable for Friday

-Lillard is dealing with a right calf strain, but is considered probable for Friday's game against the Hawks, Casey Holdahl of TrailBlazers.com reports.
+Lillard is listed as probable for Friday's game against the Pelicans with a right calf strain, Jamie Hudson of NBC Sports Northwest reports.

-This appears to be separate from the hamstring injury that costed him five straight games to finish December, but doesn't seem to be anything overly serious considering the probable designation.
-While Lillard should play as usual, it will be worth it to check on his status at some point closer to tip-off just to make sure he's in the lineup considering the recent string of missed games.
-On the off chance that Lillard can't give it a go, Shabazz Napier would likely slot in as the top point guard in his place.
+Lillard's presence on the injury report for Friday is likely just precautionary, as the point guard scored 29 points in 32 minutes Wednesday against the Rockets despite dealing with the calf injury then too.
+Barring any setbacks during Friday morning's shootaround, Lillard should be good to go in New Orleans.

 More News